AnthonySteele/anthonysteele.github.io/InterfacesAreOverused.md

 These interfaces tend to be created _upfront_, with the object, in advance of any need of them; and are _wide_, mirroring all the public parts of the object.

 Apologies if you think this is obvious.
-However, I see this misuse of interfaces in everyday c# code in multiple companies; and mentioning it on twitter generated a lot of replies.
+However, I see this misuse of interfaces in everyday C# code in multiple companies; and mentioning it on twitter generated a lot of replies.
 In fact, the most engagement in months.
 So clearly there's something to say here.

 ## When do you want to have an interface

-Over-use of interfaces comes about from over-adherence to an often useful pattern: the idea that a class has an interface and then gets mocked in unit tests.
+Over-use of interfaces comes about from rote over-adherence to an often useful pattern: the idea that a class has an interface and then gets mocked in unit tests.

+This is inseparable from [questions on "how best to unit test"](./TestPyramid).

 It is said that a class must have an interface "for testability".
 This statement might be misleading: adding an interface to a class doesn't make _that class_ more testable, it makes _other classes_ that use that class more testable, when they use the interface instead.
 This is a form of the [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) - AKA the **D** in SOLID.